sendinblue/APIv3-nodejs-library/docs/EmailCampaignsApi.md

 var apiInstance = new SibApiV3Sdk.EmailCampaignsApi();

-var campaignId = "campaignId_example"; // String | Id of the campaign
+var campaignId = 789; // Number | Id of the campaign

 var opts = {
   'recipientExport': new SibApiV3Sdk.EmailExportRecipients() // EmailExportRecipients | Values to send for a recipient export request